 The facts are pretty simple.
 Your target audience is on social media.
 Social media is a great brand awareness tool for small to mid-sized businesses.
 Social media influences decision makers.
 Social media is helpful for both your content marketing and your search engine optimization strategies.
 And marketing on social media is cost-effective.

 If you are still on the fence about whether your business should be using social media for your marketing efforts, consult a professional and let them show you how hands-off, cost-effective, and engaging for your target audience social media marketing can be.

-If you’re interested in getting started with social media marketing for your business, contact MARION to find out how we can help!
+If you’re interested in getting started with social media marketing in Houston and Austin, contact MARION to find out how we can help!